 -

 Start small.
-Run Qwen3-8B or DeepSeek-R1 8B on any modern GPU or even CPU.
-Get comfortable with the tooling.
+Run Qwen3-8B or DeepSeek-R1 8B on any modern GPU or even CPU, and get comfortable with the tooling.

 -